MattterSteege/DynamicGrid/Docs/ADDING_PLUGINS.md

 }
 ```

-The method is call with already parsed values, so you can assume that the `dataValue` and `compareValue` are in the correct (and thus same) format and type.
-The `operator` is a string that represents the operator that is being used for the comparison.
+The method is called with already parsed values, so you can assume that the `dataValue` and `compareValue` are in the correct (and same) format and type.
+The `operator` is a string that represents the operator being used for the comparison.